f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

   :align: center
   :scale: 100%

 Next, you can review the shared objects that you previosuly imported into Central Manager from the draft applications.
 Click on the **iRules** menu item on the left-hand side of the page.
 Note that some of the iRules have **migrated_** prepended to the iRule name.
 This lets you know that the iRule was imported via the migration process.
 You can click on the iRule hyperlink to get more details, and to view the actual iRule.
+Here you could also edit the AS3 delcaration before deploying, but for now click the **Cancel & Exit** button.

 .. image:: ./images/irules-prepend.png
   :align: center